-This device complies with Part 15 of the FCC Rules and Industry Canada licence-exempt RSS standard(s).
-Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device.
+This device complies with Part 15 of the FCC Rules.
+Operation is subject to the following two conditions:

+- (1) this device may not cause interference, and - (2) this device must accept any interference, including interference that may cause undesired operation of the device.